-A new security flaw has just been discovered in Internet Explorer.
+A new security vulnerability has just been discovered in Internet Explorer.
 This is a 0day exploit, which allows an attacker to connect to a remote machine.
 Internet Explorer browser versions 6 through 9 are affected by the problem except version 10 is not affected.

 We wonder how long it will take to Microsoft to propose a patch, while more than 32% of Internet users use Internet Explorer browser.